bg7/bg7.github.com/source/docs/how-it-works/index.markdown

 #### proteins vs contigs ####

+{% img center /images/bg7-design-5.jpg %}

 The pipeline is pretty simple; first, a set of reference proteins are searched with Blast (`tBlastn` in this case) in the genome sequence to annotate (one or several contigs, it doesn't matter).

+#### CDS definition ####

+{% img left /images/bg7-design-6.jpg %}
-{% img center /images/bg7-design-5.jpg %}
+{% img left /images/bg7-design-7.jpg %}

 We then have lots of blast hits of the proteins in the contigs, some of them with lots of blast HPSs (High-scoring Segment Pairs).

-The first thing we do with blast results is merging all the HSPs from a hit to define a single similarity region and then look upstream and downstream for start and stop signals.
+The first thing we do with blast results is merging all the HSPs from a hit to define a single similarity region.

+ then look upstream and downstream for start and stop signals.

 //Capture 5 7 y 8 en fila a ser posible please